6 ways to make your employees happier

 Happy employees are key to the success of any organization.

-Contrary to what is commonly thought, adequate financial reward does not always guarantee happiness.
+Contrary to what is commonly thought, an adequate financial reward is not the only guarantee for a happy employee.

 Here are some ways you can make your employees feel better:

 When there’s a change; or working on a large project, not all employees are involved directly.

 It is important that even people who are not involvedת know what is going on in the organization and feel a part of the change, no matter the project they’re working on.

 Even the most loyal employees need to go out early sometimes or work from home.

 A workplace that listens to its workers’ needs and is prepared to be flexible will succeed in preserving its employees.

 3. Invest in a pleasant and adaptable work environment –

 Invest in the workspace itself.
 It is important that the workspace is functional, that it suits the job’s requirements, represents the organization’s culture, and inspires the workers.

 For example, creating shared spaces encourages interaction between employees and helps them express themselves and share ideas.